Top 4 Tips for Moving to Seattle

 - Food and Restaurants

 With a diverse population, Seattle is known for having a variety of foods from different cultures and ethnicities that you can and should try!
 More than anything, Seattle is known for its exquisite seafood.
+Check out the best seafood restaurants in Seattle and try them all out.

 - Fun Activities